-Any updated, new, repaired, reinstalled, modified, or altered crane should be inspected to ensure compliance prior to the first use.
-For instance, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you can even operate the crane system.
+Any updated, new, repaired, reinstalled, modified, or altered crane should be inspected to ensure compliance before the first use.
+For example, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you can even operate the crane system.

-These inspections should be performed by experienced representatives in accordance with OEM recommendations to make sure all parts of the system have been tested and properly installed.
-These trained technicians must provide a written report of the results.
-At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in order.
+These inspections should be performed by experienced representatives in accordance with OEM recommendations to ensure that all working components have been installed properly and functionally tested.
+These trained technicians must provide a full report on the findings.
+At Engineered Lifting Systems, we have all pertinent crane inspection certifications in order.
 Reach out to us now or give us a call at 866-756-1200 or 866-756-1202 to take a look at your system before getting to work in the Macon County, IL area or elsewhere throughout the Midwest.

 Contact the Leading Overhead Crane Inspectors in Macon County, IL, Throughout the Midwest | Engineered Lifting Systems